xaizek/dit/README.md

 **dit**, _v0.11_, _2015 - 2019_

-_This file last updated on 9 January, 2019_
+_This file last updated on 23 March, 2020_

 ### Brief Description ###